echasnovski/mini.nvim/MAINTAINING.md

 - See [CONTRIBUTING.md](CONTRIBUTING.md) for how to generate help files, run tests, and format.

+## Dual distribution

+Modules of 'mini.nvim' are distributed both as part of 'mini.nvim' repository and each one in its standalone repository.
+All development takes place in 'mini.nvim' while being synced to standalone ones.
+This is done by keeping track of special `sync` branch which points to the latest commit which was synced to standalone repositories.

+Usual workflow involves performing these steps after every commit in 'mini.nvim':

+- Ensure current `main` branch has no immediate defects.
+Usually it means to wait until all CI checks passed.
+- Run `make dual_sync`.
+This should:
+    - Create 'dual' directory if doesn't exist yet.
+    - Pull standalone repositories in 'dual/repos'.
+    - Create patches in 'dual/patches' and apply them for standalone repositories.

+    See 'scripts/dual_sync.sh' for more details.
+- Run `make dual_log` to make sure that all and correct patches were applied.
+If some commit touches files from several modules, it results into commits for every affected standalone repository.
+- Run `make dual_push`.
+This should:
+    - Push updates for affected standalone repositories.
+    - Clean up 'dual/patches'.
+    - Update `sync` branch to point to latest commit and push it to `origin`.

 ## Implementation details

 - Use module's `H.get_config()` helper to get its `config`.
 This way allows using buffer local configuration.